dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

-## SchoolSite Folder
+## SchoolSite Pro Folder
-The SchoolSite folder can be organized in a variety of ways.
+The SchoolSite Pro folder can be organized in a variety of ways.
 One solution is to create a subfolder for redistricting plans and a second subfolder for projections.
-Each folder would contain a SchoolSite geodatabase with the appropriate items.
-By maintaining your projections and redistricting plans under the SchoolSite folder in a particular school year, the user can always go back to revisit  (ie. open within SchoolSite) the projections or boundary plan options considered in previous years.
+Each folder would contain a SchoolSite Pro geodatabase with the appropriate items.
+By maintaining your projections and redistricting plans under the SchoolSite Pro folder in a particular school year, the user can always go back to revisit  (ie. open within SchoolSite Pro) the projections or boundary plan options considered in previous years.